-To develop an integrated practical-theological ecclesiology with a view to ministry in Christian faith communities, and to develop students' basic ministry skills with a view to Christian leadership in faith communities.

-Theological foundational theory: What is the ministry and what are the skills required of the ministry leadership?
-This includes:

-Contextual analysis - the role and importance of a cultural hermeneutics

-The role of Scripture and tradition - dealing with Scripture, discipleship and religious discernment

-Ministry practices - liturgy, preaching, instruction, pastoral care and service

-The role of leadership and processes - relationships, conflict, processes and leadership
+In this module students develop an integrated practical-theological ecclesiology with a view to ministry in Christian faith communities.
+Students will develop their basic ministry skills for Christian leadership in faith communities.
+The module explores theological foundational theory: What is the ministry and what are the skills required of the ministry leadership?
+This includes contextual analysis (the role and importance of a cultural hermeneutics), the role of Scripture and tradition (dealing with Scripture, discipleship, and religious discernment), ministry practices (liturgy, preaching, instruction, pastoral care, and service), and the role of leadership and processes (relationships, conflict, processes, and leadership).

-Have gained a conceptual understanding of ministry practice and a practical-theological ecclesiology.

-Have developed a foundational theory of ministry.

-Can undertake contextual analyses.

-Possess hermeneutic skills in dealing with Scripture.

-Have developed a basic understanding of the role of leadership and processes in faith communities.